-Building an engineering company from the ground up is not the work of a moment.
+Building an engineering business from the ground up is not the work of a moment.
 It takes time, discipline and a lot of hard work.
-However, this is not to say it is impossible and there are a number of strategies, principles and tips that can help assist your journey from start-up to profitable company.
+However, this is not to say it is impossible and there are a number of strategies, principles, and tips that can help assist your journey from start-up to profitable company.

 Here are five tips for building an engineering business from scratch:

 1. Build on Your Existing Skill Set before Starting your Business:

 One of the most important steps to take before starting your engineering business is to make sure your personal skill-set is up to the task of developing and running the company.

 As with any start-up, when you start an engineering business, it will most likely be you operating it by yourself.
 This means that it isn’t good enough for you to be an accomplished engineer, because you will also have to deal with sales, accounts, finding investors and all manner of other tasks which will require a great deal of your attention.

 Although you don’t have to be an expert in these areas, it is a sensible idea to learn how to undertake different business tasks effectively before you need to do them for real.
 You can do this by using the variety of online learning resources on offer, even if you just read an article, watch a video or complete an introductory course.
 The more you can develop a varied engineering business skill-set, the easier it will be for you to build your company quickly.